Best Raised Toilet Seats for Seniors & The Elderly (Safer Toileting)

 Toilet seat risers install underneath your existing toilet seat.
 This toilet seat riser raises your current toilet seat up another 4 inches to help with your toileting needs.

-I also like that it comes with padded arms that gives disabled seniors that extra bit of leverage that they may need.
+I also like that it comes with padded arms that give disabled seniors that extra bit of leverage that they may need.
 It fits on both round and elongated toilet bowls too while supporting up to 300 pounds.

 Installation is a breeze too – just insert the two long bolts through the seat riser and secure them underneath the toilet bowl.
 You can even attach your current hinged toilet seat to the top.